How to say "hello" is the first thing many learn in their studies of Japanese.

 Konnichiwa comes from the phrase "(as for) today" (konnichi wa) in greetings such as "How are you today?" (kyou wa gokigen ikaga desu ka?).
 Such phrases were shortened to become only "today" (konnichi wa).

-[Translation Note: The common pronunciation of the kanji 今日 is kyou, which means today.
+Translation Note: The common pronunciation of the kanji 今日 is kyou, which means today.
 This is an irregular reading of these kanji, which I talk about a bit in this post on the kanji 日.
-However, the kanji for konnichiwa, though you’ll almost never see it written that way, is 今日は (kon-nichi-wa).
-Agh kanji!
-See here how to destroy them.]
+However, the kanji for konnichiwa — though you'll almost never see it written using kanji — is 今日は (kon-nichi-wa).

 There are many explanations for why こんにちは (konnichiwa) is often written incorrectly as こんにちわ (konnichiwa).
 One such explanation is that writing わ (wa) gives off more of the friendly impression of 和 (wa, "harmony"), so people intentionally use this incorrect writing.